DataBlueprintConsulting/DataBlueprintConsulting/README.md

 ## 🇬🇧 English

 Welcome to **DataBlueprint Consulting!**
-My name is **Adam Asbai Halifa**, a freelance Data Engineer with a background in civil engineering and computer science.
+My name is **Adam Asbai Halifa**, a freelance Data Engineer with a background in computer science and structural engineering.
 Additionally, I have completed a pre-master in Data Science at Radboud University.
 With my expertise, I help businesses extract valuable insights from their data and transform them into actionable solutions.

 ### My Services